 If the thought of a food truck festival, a lush public park, or a perfectly made cappuccino gets you excited, you might want to consider buying a home in Portland proper.
 The city is manageable, with transit options, a layout that is kind to car commuters, and plenty of walkable neighborhoods.

 We’ve assembled a list of some of the best neighborhoods in Portland whether you’re looking to meet fellow young professionals new to an exciting town or have kids that you’re hoping to send to great schools.
-The dream of a perfect home is alive in Portland!
+And after you've chosen a location, let Orchard help you find your next home.

 If you’ve visited Portland as a tourist, chances are you’ve already been to Nob Hill, home to one of the city’s most famed destinations: The International Rose Test Garden.
 Located in Northwest PDX, Nob Hill is a walkable, shoppable tribute to Old Portland, replete with converted Victorian homes, trendsetting boutiques, and plenty of options for fine dining and trendy bars alike — many along NW 23rd Ave.